cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

+---
+title: "Chapter 04: Debug UI"
+description: "Add ImGui.NET to the project for debug visualization"
+---

 So far, any time we need to adjust a shader's parameter values, we need to edit C# code and recompile.
 It would be much faster to have a debug UI in the game itself that exposed all of the shader parameters as editable text fields and slider widgets.
 We can also use the sliders to change a shader's input parameter, and visualize the difference in realtime, which is a fantastic way to build intuition about our shader code.

 In this chapter, we will add a popular library called ImGui.NET to create a developer-facing debug UI for our materials.
 Let's get it set up.

+If you're following along with code, here is the code from the end of the [previous chapter](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/03-The-Material-Class).

 ## Adding a Debug UI Library